tylim88/FirelordJSDoc/docs/highlights/about.md

 sidebar_position: -1
 ---

-# Before You Read 🐤
+# About 🐤

-It is recommended that you be familiar with the original Firestore SDK first, which I believe most people already did.
+The highlight section explains what is wrong with the original Firestore APIs and how FirelordJS solves them.

-You don't need to memorize most of thing here, Typescript will do all the hard works for you, think this section as a tour rather than a manual, however please pay attention to topics that are marked with 🦜, 🐧 and ⚠️ legends.
+You don't need to memorize stuff, however please pay attention to topics that are marked with 🦜, 🐧 and ⚠️ legends.

 ## Exports 🕊️

+FirelordJS wraps and exports every function found in the `@firebase/firestore/dist/index.d.ts`.

 ### Functions 🕊️

-FirelordJS wraps and exports every function found in the `@firebase/firestore/dist/index.d.ts`.

-However there are functions that FirelordJS export directly without wrapping, this is because their input has nothing to do with document data type, those functions are:
+These are functions that FirelordJS export directly without wrapping, this is because their input has nothing to do with document data type, those functions are:

 - loadBundle
 - clearIndexedDbPersistence